canada-ca/cloud-guardrails-O365/EN/01_Manage-Identity-Access.md

 ## Additional Considerations

-* [ ] Enable Identity Protection
+* [ ] Consider enabling Identity Protection (additional licensing required)
-* [ ] Control administrative tasks with privileged access management
+* [ ] Consider controlling administrative tasks with privileged access management (additional licensing required)
-* [ ] Configure just-in-time access to enable administrative access on an as an when required basis
+* [ ] Investigate just-in-time access to enable administrative access on an as an when required basis (additional licensing required)
 * [ ] Limit disclosure of sensitive GC information to support personnel.
-If access to data is required, leverage the customer lockbox feature.
+If access to data is required, leverage the customer lockbox feature (additional licensing required)
-* [ ] Determine access restrictions and configuration requirements for GC-issued endpoint devices, including those of non-privileged and privileged users, and configure access restrictions for endpoint devices accordingly
+* [ ] Determine access restrictions and configuration requirements for GC-issued endpoint devices, including those of non-privileged and privileged users, and configure access restrictions accordingly

 ## Validation